 Protect My Head?
 Soccer Pros Shrug and Carry On

 Today, during a World Cup game between Morocco and Iran, Moroccan winger Nordin Amrabat suffered a wicked head injury when he collided with an opponent.
 After he went down, a team trainer tried to revive him by slapping his face—a move decried by athletes and followers online.
-But despite the frequency of those kinds of… Continue reading Protect My Head?
+New tests find that certain headbands cut risk… Continue reading Protect My Head?
 Soccer Pros Shrug and Carry On

 US Soccer Failed To Cut Concussion Risk, Youth Players Say

-Law360 (May 29, 2018, 4:21 PM EDT) Female youth soccer players and their parents have filed a proposed class action in Pennsylvania federal court charging the United States Soccer Federation Inc. and U.S. Youth Soccer Association Inc. with negligence in not requiring headgear and allegedly downplaying evidence on the long-term effects of concussions.
-Lead plaintiff… Continue reading US Soccer Failed To Cut Concussion Risk, Youth Players Say
+Female youth soccer players and their parents have filed a proposed class action in Pennsylvania federal court charging the United States Soccer Federation Inc. and U.S. Youth Soccer Association Inc. with negligence in not requiring headgear and allegedly downplaying evidence on the long-term effects of concussions.
+Lead plaintiff Alivia Sherman, a minor who plays youth… Continue reading US Soccer Failed To Cut Concussion Risk, Youth Players Say

 Headgear Leads to Concussion Reduction at Fort Worth School